kujunda-seda/new-kingdoms/CONTRIBUTING.md

-Thank you for your interest in contributing to the New Kingdoms!
+Thank you for your interest in contributing to New Kingdoms!
 We value your effort and time, please read this before filing an issue or a PR.

 ## Filing issues